 ~ Notebook Entries ~

-Once he leaves, the Old Lady will thank you by giving you the dangerous, but very useful Blast Mask, thus completing her entry for the Bomber’s Notebook.
-She also advises you to come see her at the Bomb Shop in the morning, where she will be selling the merchandise that’s in her sack (that Sakon tried to steal).
+Once he leaves, the Old Lady will thank you by giving you the dangerous, but very useful Blast Mask, thus completing her entry for the Bombers’ Notebook.
+She also advises you to come see her at the Bomb Shop in the morning, where she will be selling the merchandise that’s in her sack (which Sakon tried to steal).

 Spirit Dancer Kamaro (Kamaro’s Mask)

-It should be about 1:00AM right about now.
-I recommend playing the Inverted Song of Time (playing the Song of Time backwards) in order to slow time down.
-We have a few things yet to do on the First Night and you may not have enough time otherwise if this is your first time doing some of these side quests.
+It should be about 1am right about now.
+It is recommended that you play the Inverted Song of Time (playing the Song of Time backwards) in order to slow time down.
+There are a few things yet to do on the First Night and you may not have enough time otherwise if this is your first time doing some of these side quests.

 Run back out into North Termina Field (snowy area with all the mushrooms) and run over to the mushroom farthest to the west (left) that is closest to this upper platform.
-From 12:00AM to 6:00PM on any Night, there’s a spirit out here dancing atop one of the mushrooms.
+From 12am to 6pm on any night, there’s a spirit out here dancing atop one of the mushrooms.
 He’s easy enough to spot and you’ll hear his music as you draw near.
 Hop onto the ledge and jump onto the mushroom.

 The Mysterious Hand (???)

 In East Clock Town, there’s a building called the Stock Pot Inn.
 Unfortunately, it is shut out to the general public at night unless you have a reservation there.
 However, you can get in by using the nearby Deku Flower to get atop the thatch overhang and access the door on the second story.
-Do so, then go downstairs and follow the left wall which leads to the latrine (bathroom).
-During any night from 12:00AM onward, you’ll find a… hand… in the toilet… who’s in dire need of paper… If you acquired the Land Title Deed with me earlier, show him the goods to help him out with his little *cough* problem.
-Notice, however, that there is a box of paper on the floor here.
+Do so, then go downstairs and follow the left wall which leads to the latrine.
+During any night from 12am onward, you’ll find a… hand… in the toilet… who’s in dire need of paper….
+If you acquired the Land Title Deed earlier, show him the goods to help him out with his little *cough* problem.
+Notice, however, in the N64 version, there is a box of paper on the floor here.
 Why couldn’t he have used that, anyway?
-He’ll thank you and after the hand finishes its, um, business, it’ll then give you a Piece of Heart that apparently fell down there.
-Should we be excited about the prize or disturbed…?
-This will complete the “???” entry of the Bomber’s Notebook.
+He’ll thank you, and after the hand finishes its, um, business, it’ll give you a Piece of Heart that apparently fell down there.
+This will complete the “???” entry of the Bombers’ Notebook.

 Guru-Guru (Bremen Mask)

 During the First and Second Nights, you can find Guru-Guru in the Laundry Pool.
 This traveling musician, a member of the Gorman Troupe who plays a music box constantly, got kicked out of his room at the inn because his fellow performers needed their rest.
 If you chat with him in your normal form, he’ll relent to you a sad tale about his time in an animal troupe.
 Apparently, he was jealous of the dog leader (whom he says did an amazing job) so he stole the dog’s mask.
 It was a long time ago and he no longer needs the thing, so for listening to his confession, he’ll give you the mask.
 Sweet!
-You can use this to parade small animals (such as the little dog in South Clock Town) and it’ll gain us another, very useful mask here soon!
+You can use this to parade small animals (such as the little dog in South Clock Town).
+It’ll also help you to get another very useful mask here soon!

-The Rosa Sisters, Marilla and Judo are members of the Gorman Troupe who are staying at the Stock Pot Inn.
-If you happened to speak with them during the day, you’d find out that there’re looking for some new dance moves for the soon approaching Carnival of Time.
-They’re stumped with this, however and practice the First and Second Nights in West Clock Town.
-Head on over there, put on Kamaro’s Mask, stand in front of them and press .
+The Rosa Sisters, Marilla and Judo, are members of the Gorman Troupe who are staying at the Stock Pot Inn.
+If you happened to speak with them during the day, you’ll find out that they’re looking for some new dance moves for the soon approaching Carnival of Time.
+They’re stumped with this, however, and practice during the First and Second Nights in West Clock Town.
+Head on over there, put on Kamaro’s Mask and show them your moves!

-Link will then dance all creepy, just like Kamaro which the Rosa Sisters pick up on easily.
-After teaching them the dance, they’ll call him “master,” which I presume was translated from “sensei,” and gift him with a Piece of Heart.
-This also completes their entry in the Bomber’s Notebook.
+Link will then dance frighteningly, just like Kamaro, which the Rosa Sisters pick up on easily.
+After teaching them the dance, they’ll call you “master,” and reward you with a Piece of Heart.
+This also completes their entry in the Bombers’ Notebook.

 ~ Pieces of Heart ~